Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 - Tell the Maven the projects you are working with dependencies: Spring, Hibernate etc...
 - After that Maven will go out and download the JAR files for those projects for you, and Maven will make those JAR files available during compile and run.

+#### 1.6.
+Development Process

+Just working step by step, you will create the first Spring Boot project

+1. Configure our project at [Spring Initializr](https://start.spring.io/)

+- Project: In this, you can choose depend on your demand, in this course we will use **Maven Project**.

+- Language: In this course, the main languages we use is **Java**.

+- Spring Boot: This is one of the most important things we need to considered.
+In this option, you need choose the latest released version of Spring Boot.
+But please avoid the **Snapshot** versions since it is the alpha and beta version of this Spring Boot.

+- Project Metadata: In this, you will setting the name of your project and some of basic and important information for your source and project.

+  - Group: This typically represents the base package name for your project.
+It often follows the reverse domain name convention (e.g., com.example).
+  - Artifact: The artifact ID is the name of the project or module within the group.
+It uniquely identifies your project within the repository. (e.g., my-spring-app)
+  - Name: The display name of your project.
+This is a human-readable name that identifies your project.
+  - Description: A brief summary or description of your project's purpose and functionality.
+  - Package name: The base package namespace for your Java classes.
+It is recommended to use a meaningful and descriptive package structure.
+  - Packaging: Specifies whether the project should be packaged as a **JAR** (Java ARchive) or a **WAR** (Web Application ARchive) file.
+  - Java: Specifies the Java version compatibility for your project.
+Spring Boot supports various Java versions depending on the Spring Boot version used.

+- Add Dependencies: In this, click into and search the key word `Spring web` and choose the `Spring Web` to development the Spring Boot apps with **TomCat** and **Spring MVC**.

+2. Download the zip file: Just click into the button **Generate** to create the zip file of sources code from the website.

+3. Unzip the file

+4. Import the project into our IDE.

 #### Frequently Asked Questions